SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/ggtext.md

 ===

-Make a sideways boxplot comparing δ^13^C ‰ carbon isotope values by species.
+Make a sideways boxplot comparing δ<sup>13</sup>C (‰) across species.
 Rotate the graph to better display the labels